Colorado Drunk Driving and Ignition Interlock Laws

-E-mail us or call us at (719) 475-2555 to schedule a free initial consultation with a Colorado Springs DUI defense lawyer about drunk driving laws.
+E-mail us or call us at (719) 475-2555 to schedule a free initial consultation with a DUI lawyer in Colorado Springs about drunk driving laws.

 Colorado drivers face both criminal and administrative penalties if they are convicted of DUI or DWAI.
 Criminal penalties include mandatory jail time, fines, and public service, as follows:

 - First DWAI Conviction: Two - 180 days in jail, $200 - $500 in fines, and 24 - 48 hours of community service.

 - First DUI Conviction: Five - 365 days in jail, $600 - $1000 in fines, and 48 - 96 hours of community service.

 - DWAI or DUI following a previous DWAI or DUI: Ten - 365 days in jail, $600 - $1500 in fines, and 48 - 120 hours of community service.

 - DWAI or DUI following two or more previous DWAI or DUI: Sixty - 365 days in jail, $600 - $1500 in fines, 48 - 120 hours of community service.